TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 + ... send messages on certain events
 + ... show how to use Prometheus and Grafana to monitor KPIs externally

-You can follow the tutorial step by step or start at any point using the source code on GitHub.
+You can follow the tutorial step by step or start at any point using the source code on GitHub or the NuGet Plugins.

-We go through the following steps:
+The Tutorial will go through the following steps:

 1) Getting Visual Studio Ready
 2) Creating a C-DEngine Host Application